alessandro-041229/barche-web-design/README.md

 # requisites

-1.
+# requisites

-for run the following program is necessary the utilize of XAMPP..
+* for run the following program is necessary the utilize of XAMPP..
-XAMPP is a completely free and easy to install Apache distribution containing MySQL, PHP and Perl.

-link to website for download: https://www.apachefriends.org/it/index.html
+XAMPP is a completely free and easy to install Apache distribution containing MySQL, PHP and Perl. link to website for download: https://www.apachefriends.org/it/index.html

-2.
-the installation of heidiSQL as following for run the database and test it.
+* the installation of heidiSQL as following for run the database and test it.
 HeidiSQL is a free and open-source administration tool for MariaDB, MySQL, as well as Microsoft SQL Server, PostgreSQL and SQLite. link to website for download: https://www.heidisql.com/

-3.
-as last, just utilize any program of choice who can run php, html, css code(visual studio as example) for visualize the main code behind the web site
+* as last, just utilize any program of choice who can run php, html, css code(visual studio as example) for visualize the main code behind the web site

 # how to run

-for start one must open the xampp controll panel for start up the control panel showed in the picture, and as next step just press on start for both apache and SQL
+1. for start one must open the xampp controll panel for start up the control panel showed in the picture, and as next step just press on start for both apache and SQL

 ![xampp controll panel](https://images.javatpoint.com/tutorial/xampp/images/xampp-control-panel12.png)

-after you download the databse .sql you will have to open it on sql, you can do that by
+2. after you download the databse .sql you will have to open it on sql, you can do that by

-1. press on file on the top left
+2a. press on file on the top left

-2. select the file to upoload and upload it
+2b. select the file to upoload and upload it

-3. run the database so that it will get saved on the app
+2c. run the database so that it will get saved on the app

 ![SQL page](https://i0.wp.com/blogs.embarcadero.com/wp-content/uploads/2021/05/Screenshot-2021-05-23-195219-1775337.png?resize=707%2C437&ssl=1)

-for last you will need to download all of the files within the Github repository and move them inside an unique folder alongside the database.
+3. for last you will need to download all of the files within the Github repository and move them inside an unique folder alongside the database.

-and, going back to the XAMPP control pannel you must press on the button 'admin' on the apache section for access and visualize the web sites contained in the 'local host'
+4. going back to the XAMPP control pannel you must press on the button 'admin' on the apache section for access and visualize the web sites contained in the 'local host'

 # Additional notes